danbev/learning-iot/notes/bluetooth.md

-When a device/node wants to be included in the mesh it needs to first be provisioned.
-This device wanting to join is called the provisionee and it will contact a devices that has the Provisioning Role.
+When a device/node wants to be included in the mesh it needs to first be `provisioned`.
+This device wanting to join is called the provisionee and it will contact a devices that has the `Provisioning Role`.
 The provisionee needs to obtain/receive the following items:
 * Unicast Address
-* network key
+* Network key
 * IV index
 * IV update flag
 * Key Refresh flag